SolCard Review: Is No-KYC Access Worth The Fees?

 Final Verdict

 SolCard's clearest strength is the no-KYC virtual tier.
-Users can fund from a self-custody wallet with USDT or USDC and start spending online without going through full identity verification.
-That works well for a narrow use case.
-The problem is cost: the standard tier charges a percentage on every top-up, adds per-transaction fees, and routes merchant refunds back to card balance with an additional charge.
-The verified tier removes the top-up fee and unlocks Apple Pay and Google Pay, but requires identity verification, which undercuts the low-friction pitch.
+Users can fund from a self-custody wallet with USDT or USDC and start spending online without full identity verification.
+That works for a narrow use case.
+The problem is cost: the standard tier charges a percentage on every top-up, adds per-transaction fees, and routes merchant refunds back to the card balance with an additional charge.
+The verified tier removes the top-up fee and unlocks Apple Pay and Google Pay, but requires identity verification.
 Merchant restrictions are also unusually strict, and repeated declines can trigger permanent card deactivation with no clear recovery path.
 It suits someone who needs a quick online spend layer funded from crypto.
 It is a poor fit for travel, daily use, or anyone who wants predictable fees.

 Overall Score